svtk/AtomicKotlinCourse/Functional Programming/The Importance of Lambdas/Exercise 1/task.md

 ## The Importance of Lambdas (#1)

-Implement `getNamesOfAdults()` function which returns names of all people older than 17.
+The starter code defines a `Person` class.
+Create an extension function to `List<Person>` called `getNamesOfAdults()` which returns the names of all people older than 17.